gsafcik/ShortURL/README.md

 - `GET` - Fetches data including both URLs; based on **_short URL_**.
 - `POST` - Fetches data including both URLs; based on **_original URL_**.

+## `Content-Type` Header

+`CURL` and Python `Requests` library do not require passing of the `Content-Type` header.
+If using AJAX, one of the following `Content-Type` headers must be used:

+- 'Content-Type: application/json'
+- 'Content-Type: text/plain'

+_**Note:** you will need to pass along valid JSON data with them as well.
+Please see example below._

 ## URI structure

 **ShortURL API** follows `REST` standards by letting the `HTTP` **_method_** passed to it determine what